jclc/tiralabra-compression/README.md

 This repository holds a data structures-related university project.
 Course-related documentation is in Finnish, but documentation pertaining to its usage will also be in English.

+This program aims to implement the Lempel-Ziv-Welch compression algorithm and to provide an encoder as well as a decoder.

 ## Requirements

 * GCC 4.4/Clang 3.3 or newer